rakshitsoral/urban-jekyll-template/_posts/2019-10-18-build-website-for-free-2019-part-one.md

 ---

-Today, I’m going to show you a VERY simple technique for building a Blog website for FREE.
+<span class="first-letter">T</span>oday, I’m going to show you a VERY simple technique for building a Blog website for FREE.

 Although much has been written about building a blog website online, there is little to negligible information about how to build a blog from scratch without bearing any cost at all.